Last Updated on May 4, 2021 by Grow with Bovees

 Even though most weed and feed products mentioned on this list can be applied at any time of year, spring is typically the best time for application.
 You can generally find the best time to apply weed and feed according to your growth zone right on the manufacturer’s label.

-How to Use a Weed and Feed Spreader?
+How to Use a Lawn Fertilizer Spreader

 Applying liquid weed and feed is a no-brainer by simply spraying the liquid evenly across the weeds and your lawn.
 But applying dry weed and feed can be a little bit tricky, as first, you need to decide on the type of spreader to use — broadcast spreaders or drop spreaders.